 "Matthew has shown a real hunger to improve himself in all formats and will give us some excellent options with both bat and ball in the short and longer form of the game."

 The club also state they are hopeful of adding at least one more player to the squad in the next few weeks.

-Meanwhile, Northants have released seam bowler Dave Burton.
-The 27-year-old bowler featured in eight games for the county during the 2012 season.
+Meanwhile, Northants have released seam bowler Dave Burton, 27, who featured in eight games for the county during the 2012 season.